Health & Safety Policies

 The Cycling Southland Overall Health & Safety policy can be found here.

-Cycling Southland runs numerous events and activities throughout the year and requires various policies to manage and facilitate those.
+Cycling Southland runs numerous events and activities throughout the year and requires various policies and procedures to manage and facilitate those.

 Media & Communications Policy